 Ben Kienzle’s research spans the fields of international security, global governance and regional integration.
 His work focuses broadly on international security cooperation and specific subjects include the international control of nuclear weapons, European security and the foreign and defence dimension of ‘Brexit’.
 His research has been supported by the European Commission, the Economic and Social Research Council and the British Academy.
-It has appeared in a number of international peer-reviewed journals such as International Affairs, Cooperation and Conflict, Mediterranean Politics, European Security, Global Affairs and the Journal of World Trade.
+It has appeared in a number of international peer-reviewed journals such as International Affairs, Cooperation and Conflict, European Security, Global Policy, Global Affairs, Mediterranean Politics and the Journal of World Trade.
 Dr Kienzle is also a contributor to several handbooks and edited volumes in both English and Spanish about European security policies.
 Dr Ben Kienzle PURE Profile

-- Security Cooperation
+- Security cooperation

-- International Security Institutions
+- International security organizations

-- European Security
+- European security